Cigna second-quarter profit rises 75%

-(Reuters) - Cigna Corp (CI.N) reported a nearly 75% rise in quarterly profit on Thursday helped by a surge in revenue from its health services unit, which includes the Express Scripts pharmacy benefits business it acquired last year.
+Aug 1 (Reuters) - Cigna Corp reported a nearly 75% rise in quarterly profit on Thursday helped by a surge in revenue from its health services unit, which includes the Express Scripts pharmacy benefits business it acquired last year.

 The health insurer, which closed the $52 billion deal in December, said net income rose to $1.41 billion, or $3.70 per share, in the second quarter ended June 30, from $806 million, or $3.29 per share, a year earlier.